BenValcour/newclassroom-takehome-project-pytest/README.md

 - pytest gives a simple and well known reporting model
 - Python was one of the languages raised in the job description :-)

-bugs  - defines any issues encountered with the service under test (SUT).
+bugs  - Potential defects.
+Defines any issues encountered with the service under test (SUT).
 Failing tests are marked with xfail. tests - test case code tests\testdata - test data files tests\utils - class(es) used by the test harness, and some helper tools for creating test data.